KasparEtter/ef1p/pages/email/email.md

 [Email](https://en.wikipedia.org/wiki/Email), which also used to be written as e-mail, stands for electronic mail.
 Since the term *electronic mail* applies to any mail that is transferred electronically, it also encompasses [fax](https://en.wikipedia.org/wiki/Fax), [SMS](https://en.wikipedia.org/wiki/SMS), and other systems.
-For this reason, I only use the short form *email* in this article and always mean the decentralized system to transfer messages over the Internet as documented in numerous RFCs.
+For this reason, I only use the short form *email* in this article and always mean the decentralized system to transfer messages over the Internet as documented in numerous [RFCs](/internet/#request-for-comments).
 The term *email* doesn't appear in the [original RFC](https://tools.ietf.org/html/rfc821) and many RFCs just use *mail* or *(Internet) message* instead.
-In ordinary language, *email* refers both to the system of standards and to individual messages transmitted via this standard.
+In ordinary language, *email* refers both to the system of standards and to individual messages transmitted via these standards.
 While the English language would allow us to distinguish between the two usages by capitalizing the former but not the latter, I've never seen anyone doing this.
 Even though I'm tempted to pioneer the proper use of grammar here,